mlflow/mlflow/docs/source/tracking/autolog.rst

 Fastai
 ------

-Call :py:func:`mlflow.fastai.autolog` before your training code to enable automatic logging of metrics and parameters.
+Call the generic autolog function :py:func:`mlflow.fastai.autolog` before your training code to enable automatic logging of metrics and parameters.
 See an example usage with `Fastai <https://github.com/mlflow/mlflow/tree/master/examples/fastai>`_.

 Autologging captures the following information: